Rethinking RL Evaluation: Can Benchmarks Truly Reveal Failures of RL Methods?: Data Construction Protocol for the Distribution Test

 \section{Data Construction Protocol for the Distribution Test}

 This section details the step-by-step procedure used to construct the specialized training and test sets for the Distribution Test, as described in Section~\ref{sec:distribution-test}.
 The entire process is designed to create a controlled environment for measuring generalization as a function of semantic distance.
-The process consists of three main stages: \paragraph{Step 1: Semantic Embedding and Clustering.} We began with our full corpus of approximately 44785 mathematics problems.
+The process consists of three main stages: \paragraph{Step 1: Semantic Embedding and Clustering.} We began with our full corpus of approximately 44,785 mathematics problems.
 To understand their semantic relationships, we first encoded each problem into a high-dimensional vector representation using the \texttt{all-mpnet-base-v2} sentence encoder.
 We then applied K-Means clustering to this high-dimensional embedding space.
 Using a combination of the Elbow method and Silhouette score analysis, we determined the optimal number of clusters to be $k=3$, effectively partitioning the entire dataset into three broad, semantically coherent groups. \paragraph{Step 2: Core Training Set (\texttt{Train\_Core}) Selection.} Our goal was to create a highly concentrated, semantically narrow training set.
-To achieve this, we first projected the high-dimensional embeddings into a 2D space using t-SNE for visualization.
-We then focused on a single target cluster (e.g., Cluster 1).
-Instead of sampling from the high-dimensional space, our selection was based on the \textit{visual density} in the 2D projection.
-Using the `NearestNeighbors` algorithm on the 2D t-SNE coordinates, we identified the point within the target cluster whose 2,000 nearest neighbors occupied the smallest possible Euclidean radius.
-These 2,000 points, representing the most visually compact region of the cluster, formed our exclusive \texttt{Train\_Core} training set. \paragraph{Step 3: Distance-Stratified Test Set Construction.} To create test sets with increasing semantic distance, we used the remaining ~42785 problems not selected for \texttt{Train\_Core}.
-First, we calculated the geometric centroid of the 2,000 \texttt{Train\_Core} points in the 2D t-SNE space.
-Then, for every other point in the dataset, we computed its Euclidean distance to this centroid.
-All candidate test points were then sorted based on this distance, from nearest to farthest.
-This sorted list was partitioned into five equal-sized bins.
-Finally, we randomly sampled 80 problems from each bin to create our five final test sets, D1 (semantically closest) through D5 (semantically farthest).
+To achieve precise semantic selection, we performed the analysis using Global Cosine Distance directly on the original high-dimensional embeddings, avoiding potential information loss from dimensionality reduction.
+We first calculated the centroid of a single target cluster (e.g., Cluster 1) within the high-dimensional space.
+We then computed the cosine distance between this centroid and all data points in the cluster.
+The 2,000 problems with the smallest cosine distances—representing the points semantically closest to the cluster center—were selected to form our exclusive \texttt{Train\_Core} training set.